Bouncer (cricket)

-In the sport of cricket, a bouncer (or bumper) is a type of short-pitched delivery, usually bowled by a fast bowler, which bounces once and then reaches the batter at head-height.
+In the sport of cricket, a bouncer (or bumper) is a type of short-pitched delivery, usually bowled by a fast bowler, which bounces once and reaches the batter around shoulder or head height.

 Usage

-Bouncers are used to drive the batter back on to his back foot if he has been freely playing front foot scoring shots, such as drives.
+Bouncers are used to push the batter back on to their back foot if she or he has been freely playing front-foot scoring shots, such as drives.
 To this end, bouncers are usually directed more or less at the line of the batter's body.
-Aiming at the batter is legal provided the ball bounces on the pitch; or upon reaching the batter, the ball is below the batter's waist.
+Aiming at the batter is legal provided the ball bounces on the pitch; or, when it reaches the batter without bouncing of the pitch (a full toss), the ball is below the batter's waist.
 Aiming at the batter's head without bouncing on the pitch, known as a beamer, is illegal.

 A batter attempting to play a hook shot against a bouncer.

 A batter may play a bouncer in either a defensive or an attacking way.
 If the batter plays it defensively he aims primarily to avoid getting out, and secondarily to avoid being hit by the ball.
 For a head-high bouncer, these goals are achieved most easily by ducking under the ball.
 If the ball is at chest height, the batter's best defence is to move on to his back foot, raise his bat vertically to chest height, and attempt to block the ball and direct it downwards to the pitch so as to avoid presenting a catch to a fielder.
 Sometimes the batter will need to jump into the air to gain the necessary height to defend with the bat.
 He may also sway out of the way.
 Given these approaches, the bowler can hope to both intimidate the batter somewhat, and possibly have the ball deflect off the bat at an awkward angle and produce a catch for a nearby fielder.